hummingbot/hummingbot-site/docs/academy-content/posts/using-dydx-v4-with-hummingbot/index.md

    Enter your dYdX v4 chain address (starts with dydx) >>>
    ```

- If the credentials are correct, you’ll see the following confirmation message:
+ If the credentials are correct, you'll see the following confirmation message:

    ```bash
    You are now connected to dydx_v4_perpetual